anotherline/anotherline-schema/README.md

 ## Contribute

-I (Chris) want to encourage you to participate in the formation of this schema, as a way to better structure the data model for the CVLine.
+I (Chris) want to encourage you to participate in the formation of this schema, as a way to better structure the data model for the AnotherLine.
 Feel free to join the discussions [here on GitHub](https://github.com/cvline/cvline-schema/issues).
 Also feel free to fork it and add new suggestions that way, too.

 ## Contributors